laststance/react-typescript-todomvc-2022/README.md

  <a href="https://react-typescript-todo-example.netlify.com/"><img src="https://raw.githubusercontent.com/laststance/react-typescript-todo-example-2020/master/img.pnghttps://raw.githubusercontent.com/laststance/react-typescript-todo-example-2020/master/images/todolist.gif" alt="gif"></a>

-## Thank you for over 60 stars!✨🤩🎉
+## Thank you for over 80 stars!✨🤩🎉
 I'm glad to many forks visiting the repo everyday, and I want to continue to implove this as a latest React TypeScript Todo Example.

-So I'm going to rename to react-typescript-todo-example-2020 and invastigate now's react scene and self-reviiew to refactor entire code, document.

 React + TypeScript conbination has growing to vast maajolity doday, so I hope to show example tested web app mainly beginner.